'Who are you calling 'nebulous'?' May presses testy EU for Brexit help

 “Negotiations like this are always tough,” May said.
 “There are always difficult times and, as you get close to the very end, then that can get even more difficult because you’re absolutely sorting out the last details of something.”

-But May had seemed to have failed to convince the EU that if they granted what she asked for, she could win over parliament - a case she had set out before dinner on Thursday.
+But May seemed to have failed to convince EU leaders that if they granted what she asked for, she could win over parliament - a case she had set out before dinner on Thursday.

 “It would be very useful for us ... to know from the United Kingdom what assurances, what guarantees, what explanations they need,” Varadkar told reporters.
-“And we would to know that they would be sufficient to secure a majority in Westminster.”

 Brexit graphic here